 The shooter realized Jessica was still alive and shot her one final time in the chest, and fled the scene.
 Jessica recounts those moments solemnly.

 “I was caught in the moment.
 There were no thoughts going through my mind at the time.
 I was not scared or nervous.
 I was just in shock.
 When I think back on it now, it was like God had ahold of me because I could still move after having been shot 3 times.
 I dragged myself to the house phone and called police.
 After I had already been shot twice, I stood up as the perpetrator was standing over my mother and brother lying on the ground.”

 Jessica still suffers today.
-She struggles with PTSD, nightmares, and on occasion, her chest feels like it is caving in as she was shot through the lungs, and as a result, her lungs collapsed.
-She has received some counseling and has done well given the circumstances.
+She struggles with PTSD and nightmares, and on occasion, her chest feels like it is caving in as she was shot through the lungs, and as a result, her lungs collapsed.
+She has received some counseling and has done well, given the circumstances.

 Today, Jessica is a proud mother of 5, has a job, and is moving forward in life while taking positive steps to continue healing.

 When the most important question of whether or not she knew who committed this heinous crime arose, she stated, “I have no idea who could have done this, or why.
 We were only living there a few months when this happened.
 I still, to this day, don’t know why it happened.
 It’s heartbreaking.
 That was my only brother.
 I’m left with one possible niece, but we don’t know for sure.”

 When asked about her mother, Jessica began to cry.

 “My mother was a wonderful…I can’t.”

 “My mother was a wonderful mother, person, and friend.
 She struggled to take care of us, but she always did her best by doing what she could for us.
 This helped me to become a proud mother and woman I am today.”